Failed mission raises doubts about Mexican security strategy

 “I don’t have the slightest distrust of the army,” López Obrador said.
 “On the contrary, I have the support, the loyalty of the army.”

-Experts say climbing homicide numbers and the administration’s inability to communicate a coherent security strategy do not paint an optimistic picture for the remaining five years of López Obrador’s term.
-So far, he has blamed predecessors for inherited problems.
+Experts say the climbing homicide numbers and the administration’s inability to communicate a coherent security strategy do not paint an optimistic picture for the remaining five years of López Obrador’s term.
+So far, he has been able to blame his predecessors for inherited problems, but at some point voters won’t accept that anymore.

 “How to marry this ‘humanist’ and ‘progressive’ vision of the president and his government with the undeniable reality and undeniable necessity of containing not just the drug trafficking groups but also the ordinary criminal violence” is the question faced by Mexico’s president, according to Erubiel Tirado, coordinator of the national security, democracy and human rights program at the Iberoamerican University in Mexico City.

-The most visible element of a security strategy under López Obrador was the creation of the National Guard.
-The new force was supposed to fill the security void created by corrupt, disbanded or outmatched police forces and to reduce the country’s dependence on the military for domestic policing.
+The most visible element of a security strategy under López Obrador, though not a strategy in itself, was the creation of the National Guard.
+The new fighting force was supposed to fill the security void created by corrupt, disbanded or outmatched police forces around the country and to an extent lessen the country’s dependence on the use of the military for domestic policing.

 “They’re not a police force that is professionalized, that is trained in conducting investigations, surveillance, intelligence and that have special teams to conduct arrest operations in a finer way, not through confrontations in the streets,” said Tony Payan, director of the Center for the United States and Mexico at Rice University’s Baker Institute for Public Policy in Houston.